Do I need to complete the Professional Matwork instruction before I can enrol in the Diploma of Professional Pilates Instruction 10537nat?

 I live in regional or remote WA, can I still complete this training?

 We have had students complete the course whilst living all over WA, including students from Geraldton, Exmouth, Margaret River, Newman, Capel and Dunsborough.
 You can absolutely study to become an instructor without living in Perth.
 While the majority of the course hours are able to be completed flexibly in a manner that suits your schedule, the contact weekends are compulsory hours at our Myaree studio in Perth.
+You can complete 100% of your work experience hours at an approved studio though!
 Being such a practical course, you aren’t able to complete the contact days through distance learning.
 For this component, you would need to come to Perth for the workshop days.
 A popular choice is to complete the contact days via private tuition so that you can come to Perth for a period of time.
 Scheduling private tuition is fairly flexible so that we can find a time to suit you.

 For your Work Experience (observation and teaching hours), we would work with you to plan to fit in as many observation and self mastery hours (self participation in sessions) as you could during those block visits to Perth so that this could be covered off and then we would work out a system for you to complete your teaching hours from your home and this would involved you filming sessions and sending those DVD’s back to us for feedback.
+There is also now the option to compelte 100% of your Work Experience hours at approved studio close to your home!
 Additionally there would be assignments and reading that you would do from home and we could also arrange for your written exams to be sat at your home town in the presence of a justice of the peace.

 I love Pilates and I want to know more but I’m not sure if I want to be a teacher.
 Is this training right for me?